Empowerment Articles!

 Take a good friend out to dinner and imagine that God will reveal happiness to you later

-Tell God you are sincerely sorry for anything
+Tell God you are sincerely sorry for anything that was out of order

 Remember, you were made for Love